 Education and Advocacy

 In November 2020, Walter P Moore issued Embodied Carbon, A Clearer View of Carbon Emissions, which outlined our initial journey addressing embodied carbon, as well as stories of our initial project applications.
-Our approach to addressing embodied carbon is to educate across our organization.
+Our collaborative approach to addressing embodied carbon is to educate across our organization.
 For example, during the last five years we have included a module on sustainable design and embodied carbon in our firmwide FastStart employee orientation program.
 Our employees have responded by taking founding roles in the teams establishing CLF local HUB’s in cities across the country including Atlanta, Austin, Los Angeles, and most recently Dallas.

 While we are focused on our internal processes and teams to achieve embodied carbon reductions for the projects we design, we understand that industry collaboration, with not only our clients, but also with our peers, is essential to achieving transformative reductions in embodied carbon.
 This is one of our motivators for being both an inaugural signatory as well as a member of the Structural Engineers 2050 Commitment (SE 2050) leadership committee.
 SE 2050, and specifically creating our annual Embodied Carbon Action Plan allows us to articulate our commitment as well as outline the specific steps we are taking in the areas of education, reporting, reduction, and advocacy.

 Furthermore, we recently became a signatory firm in Architecture 2030’s COP26 Communique.
 The communique will be sent to the world’s governments from signatories responsible for planning, designing, and constructing a major portion of the global built environment.
 The goal is to have governments ramp up their Nationally Determined Contributions—national government climate plans that include emissions reductions targets for 2030 and beyond.